wikitops/ansible_nexus/roles/java/java/README.md

 Current machine states:

-nexus01                   running (virtualbox)
+java01                   running (virtualbox)
 ```

-If everything run has expected, you should access Nexus Web interface : http://10.0.3.31:8081/
+If everything run has expected, you should be able to run java command on the Vagrant instance.

-Default login : admin / admin123

-Nexus can make one minute to start depending on the server capacity.

 #### Destroy